xerial/sbt-sonatype/README.md

      * Create a GPG key
      * Open a JIRA ticket to get a permission for synchronizing your project to the Central Repository (aka Maven Central).

+   > ⚠️ Legacy Host
+   >
+   > By default, this plugin is configured to use the legacy Sonatype Nexus repository.
+   > Nexus accounts created on or after February 2021 are provisioned using the new host `s01.oss.sonatype.org`.
+   >
+   > If you are creating a new account take care to use `s01.oss.sonatype.org` instead of `oss.sonatype.org` including
+   > override the `sonatypeRepository` and `sonatypeCredentialHost` on the root sbt project.

  * Related articles:
     * [Deploying to Sonatype - sbt Documentation](http://www.scala-sbt.org/release/docs/Community/Using-Sonatype.html)
     * [Uploading to a Staging Repository via REST API](https://support.sonatype.com/hc/en-us/articles/213465868-Uploading-to-a-Staging-Repository-via-REST-API)